-Liberia: ICampus Liberia, Ministry of Commerce & Industries, UNDP Liberia Launch Growth Accelerator Program Liberia
+Liberia: Icampus Liberia, Ministry of Commerce & Industries, UNDP Liberia Launch Growth Accelerator Program Liberia

 He noted that the growth accelerator, is a proven model that works; and Accountability Lab has helmed similar programs that continue be impactful.
 According to him, UNDP has launched accelerators in several countries to help enterprises to scale; adding that the partnership between the Accountability Lab and iCampus and UNDP seeks to build up innovative solutions and business models to address the poverty and inequality in Liberia especially amidst the COVID-19 crisis.

-Accountability Lab Liberia's Country Director, Lawrence Yealue, speaking of their experience, said iCampus- Liberia's first multi-disciplinary, innovation and community space for change-makers is focusing on the intersection of technology, accountability and social change.
+Accountability Lab Liberia Country Director, Lawrence Yealue, speaking of their experience, said iCampus- Liberia's first multi-disciplinary, innovation and community space for change-makers is focusing on the intersection of technology, accountability and social change.

 "Our 4,000 square foot campus in the heart of Monrovia provides the space, resources, support and cutting-edge technologies that can make change possible in Liberia," he said.